thecointech/thecoin/docs/dev-live.md

  - DONE does not update (requires restart each day)

 utilities:
- - GetContract loads from ganache
+ - DONE GetContract loads from ganache
- - Replace GetWallet with GetSigner
+ - DONE Replace GetWallet with GetSigner
- - Tests for all of the above
+ - DONE Tests for all of the above
-    - Can we test

 Broker-CAD:
- - Connects to ethereum emulator for accounts (?)
+ - DONE Connects to ethereum emulator for accounts
  - processes transactions and submits to emulated ethers chain
  - locally-mocked (temp) storage for google drive.